bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 names of parameters of bes action whose (name of it contains "Download")
 ```

-Returns the parameter names of bes actions with `"Download"` in the name.
+Returns the parameter names of BES Actions with `"Download"` in the name.

 ---